dotnet/performance/src/benchmarks/gc/README.md

 # Limitations

-ARM is not currently supported.
+* ARM/ARM64 are only supported to run basic tests (See above for further details).
-The `affinitize`  and `memory_load_percent` properties of a benchfile's config are not yet implemented outside of Windows.
+* The `affinitize` and `memory_load_percent` properties of a benchfile's config are not yet implemented outside of Windows.

 # Further Reading